lars-erik/umbraco-unit-testing-samples/readme.md

 This is a playground for unit-tests with Umbraco.
 Samples include stubbing all dependencies, as well as techniques for avoiding stub purgatory.

+All the samples exploit a class called `UmbracoSupport` that you should include in your solution.
+See the notes about adapter assembly.
+This class contains almost everything you need to set up tests with Umbraco.
+It depends on, and relies heavily on Umbraco's own tests.
+Those are available via Nuget as the community built package `Our.Umbraco.Community.Tests`.
+(Thanks @kedde)

 ### Notes

 #### Database
+- The database tests currently doesn't work.
+I'm sure it has to do with the UmbracoSupport class or maybe the transactions. :)
+  Leave it for now.
 - The database is empty.
 Clear the connection string and run the installer to have the web project run.
 No starterkit needed.
 - If database tests break, make sure to copy subfolders from web\bin to tests\bin output.